top of page

 Let 'em Play!

 Then, IT happened!
-As if adding insult to injury, kindergarten teachers were told that rest time would no longer be allowed; a step that was followed by the removal of what had been a standard in kindergarten classrooms: water and sand tables, blocks, Legos, housekeeping, community helper centers, etc. All were to be replaced by activities that were deemed more 'academically' oriented.
+As if adding insult to injury, kindergarten teachers were told that rest time would no longer be allowed; a step that was followed by the removal of what had been a standard in kindergarten classrooms: water and sand tables, blocks, Legos, housekeeping, community helper centers, etc. All were to be replaced by activities that were deemed more 'academically' focused.
 Ultimately, kindergarten teachers were informed that their students would only be allowed one recess break per day.
-And so it was - activities that had been standard for years, known to significantly help children build social skills, strengthen self-control, and apply independent problem-solving strategies were removed.
+And so it was - activities that had been standard for years, known to significantly help children build social skills, strengthen self-control, and apply independent problem-solving strategies, were removed.

-Throughout history, play among children has involved freewheeling, imaginative activities whereby children take on roles that allow them to become various characters (princesses, pirates, kings, queens, cops and robbers....).
-It may look like they aren't really doing much at all but, in fact, they are doing quite a bit: organizing, developing possible scenarios, creating rules, implementing strategies, taking turns, and holding each other accountable - actively applying the very skills needed to become respectful, responsible, resourceful adults.
+Throughout history, play among children has involved freewheeling, imaginative activities whereby children take on roles that allow them to become various characters (princesses, pirates, kings, queens, cops, and robbers...).
+It may look like they aren't really doing much at all, but in fact, they are doing quite a bit: organizing, developing possible scenarios, creating rules, implementing strategies, taking turns, and holding each other accountable—actively applying the very skills needed to become respectful, responsible, resourceful adults.

 Numerous studies have found no long-term gains from early childhood programs that are predominantly academically based.
 In fact, it is not uncommon for academic advantages observed in kindergarten to level off by 3rd grade.
 Later declines in student attitudes toward school and increased anxiety levels have also been noted.

 Successful students are problem solvers and team players.
 They understand the importance of being fair and abiding by rules.
-Providing sufficient time for children to engage in a variety of forms of play during the early school years (whole group, small group, organized, free, imaginative and individual) is one of the most natural and meaningful ways that children independently learn valuable life skills.
-Focusing on what is developmentally appropriate for young children yields sustainable, long term gains and paves the way for greater student success.
+Providing sufficient time for children to engage in a variety of forms of play during the early school years (whole group, small group, organized, free, imaginative, and individual) is one of the most natural and meaningful ways that children independently learn valuable life skills.
+Focusing on what is developmentally appropriate for young children yields sustainable, long-term gains and paves the way for greater student success.

 Whoever first recognized that play is the work of childhood had it right!